 Located between Patmos and Kalymnos, Leros is a stunning island in the Dodecanese.
 The island is relatively small and isolated, and well worth discovering.

 Its position on the Aegean makes it a perfect destination for those wanting to discover more than one island at a time.

 Frequent ferry routes allow you not only to reach Patmos and Kalymnos, but also the tiny Lipsi, Kos, or Rhodes.

 Greek mythology tells us that Leros was the place goddess Artemis would choose for hunting, due to the quantity of wild deer there.

-Unspoiled and relaxing, the island counts plenty of bays and coves for those seeking complete isolation and tranquility.
+Unspoiled and relaxing, the island has plenty of bays and coves for those seeking complete isolation and tranquility.

-Lush green valleys mix with a dry hilly landscape, and breathtaking cliffs hang over the sea.
+Lush green valleys combine with a dry hilly landscape, and breathtaking cliffs hang over the sea.

 Leros is home to unspoiled beauty

 The ancient capital of Leros, Platanos, is located against the hills, right next to the village of Agia Marina.